 - All these procedures ensured that the evil influences cast away with a fair degree of certainty.

-Fact: Early Egyptians also believed that the essential act of spitting is a symbolic gesture of being hostile or threatening towards the evil influences.
-Egyptians believed that spitting is similar to ejected venom from dangerous serpents, scorpions, insects and other similar creatures.
+Fact: Early Egyptians also believed that the essential act of spitting is a symbolic gesture of being hostile or threatening towards evil influences.
+Egyptians believed that spitting is similar to ejected venom from dangerous serpents, scorpions, insects, and other similar creatures.

 Spitting is also a prominent feature during the recitations of spells and execrations aimed at those wax figures that represented demons and their cohorts.

 On the other hand, trampling upon or crushing on the wax figure or image is an established gesture and act of magical spell casting rites.
 Egyptian royalties and pharaohs always wore sandals with common imagery and pictures of their enemies and adversaries, so that they can keep on trampling on them throughout the day and night.

 Egyptians applied similar analogous rites in their magical rituals as well!
 Briefly, the trampling or crushing procedure follows the spitting steps.
 All most all Ptolemaic temples show relevant and right imageries of this procedure.
 In fact, the king, led by his chief priest appears before the principal deity in the temple to conduct these rituals.
 Though the burning of the wax figurine is not normal under normal Egyptian occult school of practices, it provides strong evidence Egyptians considered it as a tool to sacrifice the enemy.
 Many sheets of magic papyri mention the exact location where the figurine catches fire:

 - The burning place is either at the furnace of the coppersmiths or

 - Any place where there is a furnace.